web-auth/webauthn-framework/doc/symfony/index.md

 ## Credential

 A credential corresponds to the attested data received from a device and the current counter.
 Hereafter an example using Doctrine ORM.
-This entity can be enhanced and may also have a `name` or `description` to ease the management of this credential by the user or the administrator of your application.
+This entity can be enhanced and may also have a `name`, `description`, last usage timestamp or any other application specific fields to ease the management of this credential by the user or the administrator of your application.

-Please note that:

-* The class `Webauthn\AttestedCredentialData` has a Doctrine Type `attested_credential_data` and can easily be stored/retreived from your database.
-* No relationship between the credential and your user is present in this example.
+Please note that no relationship between the credential and your user is present in this example.
 You may need to add such information (`OneToMany`/`ManyToOne` relationship).

+This bundle also provides Doctrine types to ease the integration with your favorite ORM:
+    * Class `Webauthn\AttestedCredentialData` => Doctrine Type `attested_credential_data`
+    * Class `Webauthn\PublicKeyCredentialDescriptor` => Doctrine Type `public_key_credential_descriptor`
+    * Class `Webauthn\PublicKeyCredentialDescriptorCollection` => Doctrine Type `public_key_credential_descriptor_collection`

 ```php
 <?php